-AL-A’raf: Jurnal Pemikiran Islam dan Filsafat, as a respected national journal, wants to ensure that all authors are careful and comply with international standards for academic integrity, particularly on the issue of plagiarism.
+AL-A’raf: Jurnal Pemikiran Islam dan Filsafat, as a respected International journal, wants to ensure that all authors are careful and comply with international standards for academic integrity, particularly on the issue of plagiarism.

-When the author learns specific information (a name, date, place, statistical number, or other detailed information) from a specific source, a citation is required.
+A citation is required when the author learns specific information from a particular source (name, date, place, statistical number, or other detailed information).
 (This is only forgiven in cases of general knowledge, where the data is readily available in more than five sources or is common knowledge, e.g., the fact that Indonesia is the most populous Muslim country in the world).

 When the author takes an idea from another author, a citation is required even if the author then develops the idea further.
-This might be an idea about how to interpret the data, either what methodology to use or what conclusion to draw.
-It might be an idea about broad developments in a field or general information.
+This might be an idea about how to interpret the data, what methodology to use or what conclusion to draw.
+It might be about overall developments in a field or general information.
 Regardless of the idea, authors should cite their sources.
-In cases where the author develops the idea further, it is still necessary to cite the original source of the idea, and then in a subsequent sentence, the author can explain her or his more developed idea.
+In cases where the author develops the idea further, it is still necessary to cite the original source.
+Then in a subsequent sentence, the author can explain their more developed idea.

-AL-A’raf takes academic integrity very seriously, and the editors reserve the right to withdraw acceptance from a paper found to violate any of the standards set out above.
-For further information, potential authors can contact the editorial office at [email protected]
+AL-A’raf takes academic integrity very seriously, and the editors reserve the right to withdraw acceptance from a paper that violates any of the above standards.
+For further information, potential authors can contact the editorial office at [email protected].